Job Share Advantages and Disadvantages

 - Work-life balance issues are important to employees, especially the millennials (GenY) who became the majority of employees in the workplace in March 2015.
 They want to volunteer for causes, take up leisure activities such as sports and hobbies, and stay closely in touch with friends and family.

 Job Share Disadvantages for Employees

 - Employees have to deal effectively with a second employee.
 Employees find this interaction challenging as they must share all of the information necessary for the second employee to effectively contribute and do their job.
 This means that nothing can fall through the cracks.

 - Employees have to deal with the different ways in which they may do the various components of the job.
 In a blended partnership, neither employee will have things his or her way.
 Compromise and learning new ways of working together is required or customers and coworkers will experience confusion and uncertainty.

-- If the job share partners are not compatible personalities who genuinely like each other and can work together well, the job share will not work.
+- If the job share partners are not compatible personalities who genuinely like and trust each other and can work together well, the job share will not work.
 Then, employees are forced to re-examine the entire decision-making path that led them to the decision to job share.
 It's difficult to find a job share partner because most employees cannot afford to work part-time.

 All in all, a job share can successfully serve the employees, employer, and customers.
 Hopefully, this information will assist you to predict the potential difficulties and barriers that employers and employees may experience in a job share situation.